-At Bloom, we are committed to providing expert care, grounded in empirically based approaches that support your individual needs.
+At Bloom, we are committed to providing expert care, grounded in empirically-based approaches that support your individual needs.
 We understand the importance of working closely with your treatment team to ensure you receive comprehensive and holistic care.
-We are the only therapists in Fort Collins led by a Certified Eating Disorder Professional.
+We are the only therapists in Fort Collins led by a Certified Eating Disorder Specialist.

 Our highly trained team of professionals utilizes a variety of integrative modalities and approaches to support you in your recovery journey.
 Our services are holistic-based and tailored to your individual needs.
 Please read below to learn more about a few of the approaches we weave together at Bloom Counseling and Nutrition.
 We are happy to answer any questions you might have or provide further information about our services.

 ACT uses acceptance and mindfulness strategies, together with commitment and behavior change strategies, to increase individuals' psychological flexibility.
 Rather than focusing on control, ACT teaches individuals to notice, accept, and embrace their inner experience in order to facilitate connection with chosen values.

 Grounded in academically-supported neuroscience and attachment research, Sensorimotor Psychotherapy recognizes the body as an incredible source of information for healing.
 Sensorimotor Psychotherapy is a mindfulness-based approach that enables access to somatic (body) internal wisdom as a pathway that allows for greater healing of the whole person.

 IFS is an evidence-based model of psychotherapy that helps individuals heal by connecting with their protective and wounded inner parts.
 Our inner parts function like members of a family, and among these parts, we have a core Self that inherently knows how to heal.
 IFS aims to help individuals access their core Self and come to understand and heal their wounded parts.